-The long distance South West Coast Path runs along the cliffs at Beer.
-One particularly good walk links Beer to the beech at Branscombe to the west.
+The long-distance South West Coast Path runs along the cliffs at Beer.
+One particularly good walk links Beer to the beach at Branscombe to the west.

 Beer is a very popular destination for tourists, and there are a large number of restaurants, cafes, and places to get ice-cream, along with a number of shops catering to regional gifts, crafts, and artwork.
 The Peco model railway company runs Pecorama, a pleasure garden and light railway ride.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Beer, Devon, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.